-Henry Williams is a 69-year-old African American, a retired rail system engineer who lives in a small apartment with his wife Ertha.
+Henry Williams is a 69-year-old African American and retired rail system engineer who lives in a small apartment with his wife, Ertha.
 Henry and Ertha had one son who was killed in the war 10 years ago.
 They have a daughter-in-law, Betty, who is a nurse, and one grandson, Ty.
 Henry is concerned about Ertha because she is experiencing frequent memory lapses.

 Henry was admitted to the hospital last night after he called the doctor and told him that he could not catch his breath.
 Henry has several medical problems including COPD, hypertension, and high cholesterol.
 Henry provides important details of how he views his current life situation.